Natural Gas Laws and Incentives in Mississippi

 Alternative Fuel Vehicle (AFV) Revolving Loan Program

 The Mississippi Alternative Fuel School Bus and Municipal Motor Vehicle Revolving Loan Program provides zero-interest loans for public school districts and municipalities to cover the incremental cost to purchase alternative fuel school buses and other motor vehicles, convert school buses and other motor vehicles to use U.S. Environmental Protection Agency compliant alternative fuel systems, purchase alternative fuel equipment, and install fueling stations.
 Loans are available for up to $300,000 for the purchase and retrofit of AFVs, and up to $500,000 for the purchase and installation of fueling station equipment and infrastructure.
 Eligible alternative fuels include propane and natural gas.
-For more information, refer to the Alternative Fuel School Bus and Municipal Motor Vehicle Revolving Loan Program website.
+For more information, see the Alternative Fuel School Bus and Municipal Motor Vehicle Revolving Loan Program website.
 (Reference Mississippi Code 57-1-421)

 Point of Contact